End of US highway 27 |

 |

 The original south end of US 27 was in Cincinnati.
-But already by the next year US 27 had been extended to Chattanooga.
-And in 1934 the designation was lengthened further south, to Tallahassee.
+But already by the next year US 27 may have been informally extended to Lexington KY.
+In Oct.
+1927 it was officially approved for extension to Chattanooga.
+Here is that agenda item from the minutes of AASHO's executive committee meeting:

 Here are some of the "End" assemblies that have been posted at that intersection over the years: